viniciusgerevini/shromp/docs/en/2-organisation/2-theme.md

 #### Navigation menu metadata

 The next section will cover which data is made available to your template by default.
-One of the most useful one is the `navigationMenu`, which can be used to build your site's navigation and breadcrumbs.
+One of the most useful is the `navigationMenu`, which can be used to build your site's navigation and breadcrumbs.

 The navigationMenu has the following contract: